vatpac-technology/sops/docs/terminal/townsville.md

 All other aircraft require a 'Next' call to TL TCU.

-The Standard Assignable level from TL ADC to TL TCU is:
+The standard assignable level from TL ADC to TL TCU is:

 | Aircraft | Level |
 | ------ | ------- |